-In order to be able to give out the plays for free Wonder Fools have agreements with all of the seven artists – this is called a license.
-This is to make sure that their work is being is credited in the appropriate way, copyright isn’t broken and that we aren’t making lots of money off the back of their work (we’re not!).
+In order to be able to give out the plays for free Wonder Fools have agreements with all of the artists – this is called a license.
+This is to make sure that their work is being credited in the appropriate way, copyright isn’t broken and that we aren’t making lots of money off the back of their work (we’re not!).
 As part of the sign up process you’ll be sent a contract which you’ll need to sign to complete your registration.
 This might look scary but really isn’t, the main points are about crediting the writer and partners correctly and not using the script to create anything outside of the project.
-If you have any questions please do get in touch with either Eilidh (schools) or Gemma/ Lisa (groups) who will help you out.
+If you have any questions please do get in touch with Gemma or Lisa who will help you out.

 Do I need to stage the whole script?

 No!
 We completely appreciate that every group participating in Positive Stories for Negative Times will be coming to the project from lots of different places and putting together a whole play might not work for everyone.
 Maybe you just want to do half?
 Or a few scenes?
 That’s absolutely fine by us.
 The most important thing is that you and your groups enjoy taking part and have some fun.
 All we ask is that you share with us what you end up doing.
 This might be a film, photographs, drawings, an example or writing – any form of documentation will do.